-- Accountability: Big picture thinking makes it easier for people to answer the question: “why did you do that?”
+- Accountability: Big picture thinking and shared values make it easier for people to answer the question: “why did you do that?”

 Alignment doesn’t happen overnight.
 There may be some resistance, as people argue that “this is how we’ve always done things.”
 But people are also natural problem-solvers, and they will find ways to develop a new day-to-day routine that aligns with the strategy.

 - Recruiting is easier when you can advertise a great culture